The Internet Empowered Buyers Paid Marketing Has Never Bought So Little

 For most of the process of making a purchase, they don’t want to hear from you.

 This is important to note, even if your product would help them, and is the best option.
 They’re the decider.
 They want information so that they can make the choice they believe will best suit their needs.

-We say it often, but your desire to sell a product or service, and a customer’s desire for a solution only seem like intersecting interests.
+We say it often, but your desire to sell a product or service, and a customer’s desire for a solution only seem like intersecting desires.
 In truth, you want to sell them your product, whether it’s the best option for them or not, and they want to research, consider, and select the right option for them.
-These are wholly different things.
+These are different things.

 Even if your product helps them, if they aren’t seeking you out, you’re marketing without consent.

 How sick is it to force yourself on a person, in any way, on the grounds that what you want will be something they happen enjoy, also?
 They need what you have, and you’re going to show them.
 Pretty disgusting, right?